rgero/AchievementTracker/To Do List.md

 - Sort the achievements based on Date (asc/des), or priority
 - Filter the achievements based on criteria (Start/End dates, priorities, or search text) -- This might be a thing I need a separate form for.
 I'm not sure how it'd look on mobile.

+**Notes on 2024-02-17**
+- [ ] Add the ability to sort the achievements by Date or Priority on Desktop
+- [ ] Add the ability to sort the achievements by Date or Priority on Mobile